#ContinuityOfGovernment, #WW3, #Deep State

 A pointy, wart-nosed, balding visage appeared on screen.
-Rothschild’s skin was gray like worn out athletic socks and the bags under his eyes invoked the droopiness of a sleepy Saint Bernard.
+His skin was patchy gray like worn out athletic socks and the bags under his eyes invoked the droopiness of a sleepy Saint Bernard.

 “Good evening Mr. President.”

-“Lucius!
-How the hell are you old friend?”
+“Lucious!
+How the hell are you, old friend?”